 Note: There is no workaround to this step, since it is an integral part of the security design of Apple devices.
 If you are having trouble with THOR scans via ASGARD on macOS, please check if the Full Disk Access permission for the ASGARD agent was granted.
-Since macOS version 10.14 (Mojave), you need to grant the same permissions if you want to scan removable volumes.
+Since macOS Mojave (v10.14), you need to grant the same permissions to removable volumes, if you plan on scanning those.